Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Computational Workflow and Hardware Utilization

-We executed the benchmarks on a Lenovo ThinkStation P620 workstation equipped with an AMD Ryzen Threadripper PRO 5945WX (24 cores, 48 threads) and an NVIDIA T400 GPU (4GB VRAM).
+We executed the benchmarks on a Lenovo ThinkStation P620 workstation equipped with an AMD Ryzen Threadripper PRO 5945WX (24 cores, 48 threads) and an NVIDIA T400 GPU (4 GB VRAM).
 To maximize computational throughput, the Snakemake profile utilized 12 concurrent workers (\texttt{-c12}), effectively saturating the physical cores of the CPU.
-However, instantiating 12 independent PyTorch/CUDA contexts for the PET-MAD model would exceed the 4GB memory capacity of the T400 GPU, and provide threshing due to having to switch context several times.
+However, instantiating 12 independent PyTorch/CUDA contexts for the PET-MAD model would exceed the 4GB memory capacity of the T400 GPU, and provide thrashing due to having to switch context several times.
 To resolve this, we employed the NVIDIA Multi-Process Service (MPS).

-MPS acts as a bridge between the operating system and the GPU, allowing multiple processes to share a single CUDA context.
+MPS interposes between the operating system and the GPU so that multiple processes share a single CUDA context.
 By enabling the MPS control daemon (\texttt{nvidia-cuda-mps-control -d}), the 12 concurrent EON client processes submitted compute kernels to the GPU without incurring the memory overhead of individual context creation.
 This configuration allowed efficient, oversubscribed execution of the benchmarks on a single, entry-level workstation card.